IntuitiveHarmony/party-dots/README.md

 >
 >You can also see the various stages of party-dots in development by following these steps in your terminal:
 >
 >1.
-Clone the party-dots-history repo to your local machine
+Clone the party-dots-history repo to your local machine and `cd` in to it
 >
 >```
 >git clone https://github.com/IntuitiveHarmony/party-dots-history.git
+>cd party-dots-history
 >```
 >
 >2.
 Install react library locally